colgate-idwt/idwt-spring2017/schedule.md

 - **Mon, Mar 6 Lecture 11: Searching and sorting with big data**
     + Reading:
         * Review last week's reading.
         * Ch.
-1 and 2 of Nine algorithms that changed the future: the ingenious ideas that drive today's computers, by John MacCormick.
-Available [online through the Colgate library](http://exlibris.colgate.edu:2060/patron/FullRecord.aspx?p=781782&userid=pk59On%2frYVU%3d&tstamp=1487955348&id=CCE1B06C5836ACC43C6DA2979442B3B3BACE8FE7&conl=colgate).
+1 and 2 of *Nine algorithms that changed the future: the ingenious ideas that drive today's computers*, by John MacCormick.
+Available [online through the Colgate library catalog](http://library.colgate.edu/).
     + This reading describes a very basic task that Google carries out millions of times a day: finding relevant pages for a web search.
 We will connect this reading to our earlier examination of searching and sorting.
 - **Wed, Mar 8 Lecture 12: Algorithms for combining datasets**
     + Reading: